Dingo-Proof Fence Guide for K'gari (Fraser Island)

 Waddy Point Camping Area

-Waddy Point Camping Area, a fenced coastal woodland campsite near Indian Head on the north-east coast of Fraser, is located approximately 100km north of the Hook Point barge landing.
+Waddy Point Camping Area, a fenced coastal woodland campsite near Indian Head on the northeast coast of K'gari, is located approximately 100km north of the Hook Point barge landing.
 Travellers, beware of the soft sand and rough track conditions leading into the campsite.

 Cornwells Organised Group Camping Area